 What Do We Mean by Purpose?

 In recovery, purpose can mean something a little different.
 When you hear “purpose in recovery,” often it’s not about setting end-all life goals but rather about feeling a desire to live and enjoying those simple day-to-day activities.
-It’s about waking up ready to go with things you want to do and passion for life, your job, or even the people you’re spending time with.
-In short, it’s much less about climbing Mount Everest and more about looking at your day with a sense of motivation.
+It’s about waking up ready to go do things you want to do and passion for life, your job, or even the people you’re spending time with.
+In short, it’s much less about climbing Mount Everest and more about looking at your day with a sense of motivation not fueled by addiction.

 What’s Getting in the Way?